StickyPillars: Robust and Efficient Feature Matching on Point Clouds using Graph Neural Networks: Experiments

+To present the performance of our method we separated the experiments into two subsections.
+First we validate the quality of StickyPillars in a point cloud registration task where we compare our results to geometry and DNN based state-of-the-art approaches.
+Subsequently we show how StickyPillars can be deployed as middle-end inside LiDAR odometry and mapping approaches by replacing the standard odometry estimation step to reduce drift and instabilities.
+We compare the performance on the KITTI Odometry benchmark to state-of-the-art methods like LOAM~\cite{zhang2017low} and LO-Net~\cite{li2019net}.
+Finally we demonstrate the robustness of StickyPillars simulating high speed scenarios by skipping certain amounts of frames on scenes from the KITTI odometry dataset.

-\textbf{Model:} For key-point extraction, we used variable $c_{\text{min}}$ and $c_{\text{max}}$ to achieve $n=m=100$ key-points $\bm{\pi}_i$ as inputs for the \textit{pillar layer}.
-Each \textit{point pillar} is sampled with up to $z=100$ points $\bm{x}_{\Omega}$ using an euclidean distance threshold of $d=0.5\,\mathrm{m}$.
+\textbf{Model configuration:} For key-point extraction, we used variable $c_{\text{min}}$ and $c_{\text{max}}$ to achieve $n=m=500$ key-points $\bm{\pi}_i$ as inputs for the \textit{pillar layer}.
+Each \textit{point pillar} is sampled with up to $z=128$ points $\bm{x}_{\Omega}$ using an Euclidean distance threshold of $d=0.5\,\mathrm{m}$.
 Our implemented feature depth is $D'=32$.
 The key-point encoder has five layers with the dimensions set to $32,64,128,256$ channels respectively.
-The graph is composed by $l_{\mathrm{max}}=6$ \textit{self} and \textit{cross} attention layers with $h=8$ heads each.
+The graph is composed of $l_{\mathrm{max}}=6$ \textit{self} and \textit{cross} attention layers with $h=8$ heads each.
 Overall, this results in $33$ linear layers.
-Our model is implemented in \textit{PyTorch} \cite{paszke2017automatic}(\textit{v1.4}), using \textit{Python 3.7}.
-A forward pass for the model described above, dues an average of 27/26ms (37/38 fps) on a \textit{Nvidia RTX 2080 Ti / RTX Titan} GPU, for one pair of point clouds (see \ref{fig:runtime}).
+Our model is implemented in \textit{PyTorch} \cite{paszke2017automatic} \textit{v1.6} with \textit{Python 3.7}.